CWEzio/Notes/drake.md

     ```
     /opt/drake/lib/python3.8/site-packages/stubs
     ```
-The autocompleting is better with the auto-generated `stub` files, though there would still be some bugs.
+The autocomplete is better with the auto-generated `stub` files, though there would still be some bugs.
 For better performance, you might need to modify the generated stub files manually.
 ## Miscellany
 - `auto` cannot deduce the correct type of `context`.
 (Or maybe `context` can only be constructed by a system's method?)
 Use compound type (reference or pointer) for construction.
 For example
     ```c++